Philippines accuses China of more 'harassment' near disputed reef | Law-Order

 - Philippines

+The Philippines on Wednesday accused China's coast guard of harassment, obstruction and "dangerous manoeuvres" against its vessels, after another incident near a strategic feature of the South China Sea that has become a flashpoint between them.

-It took place near the Second Thomas Shoal, a submerged reef over which the Philippines stakes a claim to sovereignty via a handful of troops who live aboard a rusty World War Two-era American ship that was intentionally grounded in 1999.
-China's embassy in Manila did not immediately respond to a request for comment and the issue was not mentioned at a regular briefing on Wednesday by the foreign ministry in Beijing.
+Philippine coast guard boats were assisting a naval operation on June 30 when they were "constantly followed, harassed, and obstructed by the significantly larger Chinese coast guard vessels", Philippine coast guard spokesperson Jay Tarriela, said in a Tweet.
+It took place near the Second Thomas Shoal, a submerged reef over which the Philippines stakes a claim to sovereignty via a handful of troops who live aboard a rusty World War Two-era American ship, which was intentionally grounded in 1999.

+But China on Thursday said the Philippine coast guard had intruded into its waters without permission.
+China claims sovereignty over almost the entire South China Sea via a "nine-dash line" on its maps that cuts into the exclusive economic zones (EEZ) of Vietnam, the Philippines, Malaysia, Brunei and Indonesia.
+The Permanent Court of Arbitration in 2016 said that line has no legal basis.

+"The Chinese coast guard vessels carried out law enforcement activities in accordance with the law to safeguard China's territorial sovereignty and maritime order," Chinese Foreign Ministry spokesperson Wang Wenbin told a regular press conference.
+PCG's Tarriela said the Philippine vessels had to reduce speed to prevent a collision, but Wang maintained China's actions were "professional and restrained".

-Tarriela said the vessels had to reduce speed to prevent a collision.
-He not say what the naval operation entailed.
+Tarriela did not say what the naval operation entailed.
 The Philippine military conducts regular resupply missions for the troops on the U.S. ship, the Sierra Madre, including in February, when it accused China of aggression and directing a "military-grade laser" at of its vessels.

-The shoal is located inside the Philippines' 200-mile exclusive economic zone.
+The shoal is located inside the Philippine EEZ.
 Tarriela described as "alarming" what he said was the presence of Chinese navy ships in the area, adding that raised "greater concerns".
-China has previously said its coast guard were conducting regular operations in what are Chinese waters.

-China claims sovereignty over almost the entire South China Sea via a "nine-dash line" on its maps that cuts into the exclusive economic zones of Vietnam, the Philippines, Malaysia, Brunei and Indonesia.
-The Permanent Court of Arbitration in 2016 said that line has no basis under international law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)